projectnessie/iceberg-catalog-migrator/README.md

 --target-catalog-properties uri=http://localhost:19120/api/v1,ref=main,warehouse=/tmp/warehouse
 ```

-Console output will be same as B.2) till summary because even in case of failure,
+The console output will be the same as in B.2) until the summary because, even in case of failure, all the identified tables will be attempted for migration.
-all the identified tables will be attempted for migration.
+However, any tables that fail to delete will be stored in the `failed_to_delete.txt` file, and the user will have to delete them manually or stop using them from the source catalog.
-These failed to delete tables are stored in _failed_to_delete.txt_ and the user has to delete them manually or stop using them from the source catalog. (console will print this warning)
+The console will print this warning.

 ```
 Summary: